Deeplodocus/deeplodocus/docs/tutorials/coco.md

 ### 5.1.
 Input Transformer

-We now need to define the input transformer that defines the sequence of functions to apply.
+We now need to setup a transformer that defines the sequence of functions to apply to the inputs and labels.
 Open the **config/transformers/input.yaml** file and edit as follows:

 ```yaml